shiaue/send_sms/README.md

 * A user should be able to see, on the web application, thumbnails of the pictures that are currently on the phone.
 * A user should be able to remotely send text messages to a phone number, where the phone number can be defined on the web dashboard.

 ### Final Product

 ### UI
-* Sidebar menu to select automation tool
+* Homepage to select tool (potemtially a sidebar as well?)
-* tabbed design for each tool
+* Tabbed design for each tool

-### Web Application
+### Web Application with Docker
-* REST API
-* Express
-*
 * Jhipster
-Entities define the objects to be stored on the database.
+	* Entities define the objects to be stored on the database.
-Automatically generates sophistcated code for the project
+	* Automatically generates sophistcated code for the project
+* Docker
+	* VM Container
+	* Acts as hosted webserver